YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Instructor element: Class.

-Level 1: Highlight sentence(s) in problem statement referring to item
+Level 1: Highlight sentence(s) in problem statement referring to the instructor element

 Level 2: Text response:

 > Make sure you have modeled all the classes in the problem description.

-Level 3: Highlight specific problem statement elements
+Level 3: Highlight specific problem statement elements referring to the instructor element

 Level 4: Parametrized response: